Skip to content

 /etc/alloy/config.alloy — Alloy bootstrap

-Used by the managed agent path (agent writes it once at linkmesh-agent install alloy time) and the Standards-Alloy path (operator writes it).
-Layout and contents are the same either way: a remotecfg block pointing at the LinkMesh server plus an optional own_metrics push for the topology canvas.
+Used by the Alloy runtime.
+The operator writes it once when installing the collector: a remotecfg block pointing at the LinkMesh server plus an optional own_metrics push for the topology canvas.
 See Onboard Grafana Alloy via remotecfg for the full template.

 Key fields: